yantra-vinyasa/multi-cluster-configs/README.md

 3. **App of Apps Pattern is executed**

 Once these bootstrap components are installed, the `appofapp.yaml` in `bootstrap/overlays/dev/gitops-operator` will deploy the cluster configurations defined in `cluster-configs`.

+## Contributing

+Please see the [development and testing guide](docs/develop_and_test_changes.md) for details on how to contribute to this project.